-I have a special interest in English, Scottish, Welsh, Irish, and Shakespearean history and culture in America.
+I have a passion for English, Scottish, Welsh, Irish, and Shakespearean history and culture in America.

-Read Finding Shakespeare in Central Park, my exclusive tour of New York's Central Park.
+Explore something new in NYC: Finding Shakespeare in Central Park, my exclusive Shakespeare tour of New York's Central Park.

 Author and Speaker

-I'm an author and speaker with special expertise in English, Scottish, Welsh, Irish, and Shakespearean history and culture in America.
+My special expertise is in English, Scottish, Welsh, Irish, and Shakespearean history and culture in America.

 Love of Shakespeare